openSUSE/artwork/README.md

 git log has quite a few more options, which you can read about by typing git log --help (also opens in the pager, press "q" to quit.)

-TODO
+###TODO

-  • document how to retrieve previous revisions of a file (git checkout)
+* document how to retrieve previous revisions of a file (git checkout)
-  • document how to reset your working environment to the state of the repository, to remove all your local changes (git reset --hard)
+* document how to reset your working environment to the state of the repository, to remove all your local changes (git reset --hard)
-  • mention graphical user interfaces (gitk, qgit, ...)
+* mention graphical user interfaces (gitk, qgit, ...)
-  • link to other howtos, cheat sheets, etc, such as http:// cheat.errtheblog.com/s/git
+* link to other howtos, cheat sheets, etc, such as http://cheat.errtheblog.com/s/git

 Mirrors